bajamircea/cpp-play/src/coro_st_lib/README.md

       they might destroy the coroutine from (e.g. if this is a child of a nursery)
     - therefore we call the `schedule_...` variations
   - but if the bug is fixed (or not applicable) we could invoke

+### Outcome

+It's hard to reason about such rules/claims, by only looing at a whole chain, but it's easier to focus one element of the chain at a time, understand that and then apply that to compose to what would happen if we have a chain.

+So for example I think that the rules above result of a stack usage bounded by a factor of 3 of the longest chain (i.e. `start`, completion + either of(stop callback in peer chain, destructor)).
+That results from a nursery that starts a chain, the chain propagates the completion downwards and the nursery destroys the chain it started.
+You can reason about the behaviour by looking at each component one at a time (the nursery in this example).

+IMPORTANT NOTE: Each component would have to justify what it does in textual form in it's associated test file.

 # Code description